Boeing makes minor design changes to the 737 MAX

 The changes concern the aerodynamic systems, the electronic systems on board, the engines, but also the structure of the aircraft's resistance:

-– improvements to aerodynamic systems - the final part of the tail will be extended and the stabilizers thickened.
-These improvements result in better aerodynamics and eliminate the need for vortex generators on the tail.
+- improvements to aerodynamic systems - the final part of the tail will be extended and the stabilizers thickened.
+These improvements lead to better aerodynamics and eliminate the need for tail vortex generators.

-– engines - 737 MAX will enjoy the new CFM International LEAP-1B engines.
-They will be integrated on the wings in a manner similar to those mounted on the 787 Dreamliner, for better aerodynamics.
-The ground guard will be similar to the current 737 generation.
+- engines - 737 MAX will enjoy the new CFM International LEAP-1B engines.
+These will be integrated on the wings in a similar way to those mounted on the 787 Dreamliner, for better aerodynamics.
+The ground clearance will be similar to that encountered in the current generation 737.

-– electronic and flight systems - will include new fly-by-wire systems, an optimized system for cabin pressurization, but also a better system for defrosting.
+- electronic and flight systems - new fly-by-wire systems will be included, an optimized system for cabin pressurization, but also a better system for defrosting.